DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 ### TableGroupRow.InlineSummaryProps

-Describes properties passed to a component that renders an inline summary.
+Describes properties passed to a component that renders a container for summary items to be displayed in a group caption.

 Field | Type | Description
 ------|------|------------
-inlineSummaries | Array&lt;[GroupInlineSummary](#groupinlinesummary)&gt; | The summary value
+inlineSummaries | Array&lt;[GroupInlineSummary](#groupinlinesummary)&gt; | Summary items in this container.
-inlineSummaryItemComponent | ComponentType&lt;[TableGroupRow.InlineSummaryItemProps](#tablegrouprowinlinesummaryitemprops)&gt; | A component that renders a group inline summary item. getMessage | ([messageKey](#localization-messages): string) => string | Returns a localization message by the message key.
+inlineSummaryItemComponent | ComponentType&lt;[TableGroupRow.InlineSummaryItemProps](#tablegrouprowinlinesummaryitemprops)&gt; | A component that renders an inline group summary item. getMessage | ([messageKey](#localization-messages): string) => string | A function that gets a localized message by message ID.

 ### TableGroupRow.InlineSummaryItemProps

-Describes properties passed to a component that renders an inline summary item.
+Describes properties passed to a component that renders a summary item in a group caption.

 Field | Type | Description
 ------|------|------------
-summary | [SummaryItem](summary-state.md#summaryitem) | The summary value
+summary | [SummaryItem](summary-state.md#summaryitem) | The summary item.
-getMessage | ([messageKey](#localization-messages): string) => string | Returns a localization message by the message key.
+getMessage | ([messageKey](#localization-messages): string) => string | A function that gets a localized message by message ID.

 ### TableGroupRow.SummaryCellProps

-Describes properties passed to a component that renders a row summary cell.
+Describes properties passed to a component that renders a cell for a summary item in an appropriate column.

 Field | Type | Description
 ------|------|------------
 row | [GroupRow](#grouprow) | The group row.
-column | [Column](grid.md#column) | The column associated with the group. onToggle | () => void | An event that initiates group row expanding or collapsing. children | ReactNode | A React node to be rendered within the cell.
+column | [Column](grid.md#column) | The column for which the summary is calculated. onToggle | () => void | A function that is executed when the group row is being expanded or collapsed. children | ReactNode | A React node to be rendered within the cell.

 ### TableGroupRow.StubCellProps

-Describes properties passed to a component that renders a cell between group row summary cells.
+Describes properties passed to a component that renders a stub cell used to align summary items against their columns.

 Extends [Table.CellProps](table.md#tablecellprops)

 Field | Type | Description
 ------|------|------------
-onToggle | () => void | An event that initiates group row expanding or collapsing.
+onToggle | () => void |  A function that is executed when a group row is being expanded or collapsed.

 ### GroupRow